JobJPJoseph/Bejeweled-Project/starter/README.md

   We are going to first focus on setting up the grid.

   # Phase 1
-  We need to create an 8 by 8 grid whichi is already done.
+  We need to create an 8 by 8 grid which is already done.
 Change Screen.setGridlines to true.

   # Phase 2
   We need to make sure to be able to navigate thoughout the grid.
-To do so we need to implement curor into the game through commands.
+To do so we need to implement cursor into the game through commands.

   # Phase 3
+  We will focus on setting up the board.
+This will involve the specs.

+  We need to make some adjustments to the screen class.
+We need to create static array that contains fruits that are already provided.
+  The goal is randomly pull from the provided array to fill the index